 Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 A domain name is a personalized, user-friendly address that leads visitors straight to your virtual doorstep.
-Just like your home address helps people locate you in the physical world, your domain name does the same in the online world.
-It’s the first step to establishing your presence on the web, and we’ll show you how to choose the perfect one that reflects your brand or purpose.
+Just like your home address helps people locate you, your domain name does the same online.

 Think of the structure of a domain name as the blueprint for your website’s address, much like understanding a map helps you navigate a city.